andereld/progark/README.md

 The game can be found in [Google Play Store](https://play.google.com/store/apps/details?id=com.mygdx.seabattle.android)!
 If you want to play on desktop (OS X, Windows, Linux), run [this](http://folk.ntnu.no/andredri/seabattle_desktop.jar) JAR-file.

+You can also download the APK file manually [here](http://folk.ntnu.no/andredri/seabattle.apk).

 ## Workflow
 Our issue tracker is [Trello](https://trello.com/b/ih5ztWXn/progark).
 Gonna start on something new?